I am a freelance writer with a BA in Communications from the University of Toledo.

 Barack Obama’s presidency was far from a failure, but there were failures within it.
-The biggest failure of Barack Obama’s presidency was his reluctance or his inability to see the need to tout his own successes during his time in office.
+His biggest failure was his reluctance or his inability to see the need to tout his own successes during his time in office.

 Those on the right would have you to believe that the bailout of the auto industry was an unnecessary waste of money.
 In actuality, if the automakers had been left to their own devices, they would have collapsed into bankruptcy, plunging the country down a deep financial spiral with them while crushing the economy in the process.

 The old saying that “if you tell a lie long enough people start believing it is the truth” is very true in this instance.
-Republicans have been saying for eight-plus years that the policies of Barack Obama made the economy worse.
+Republicans have been saying for eight-plus years that Obama's policies made the economy worse.
 But that's not true.

-When Barack Obama took office America was losing more than 700,000 jobs each month from the job market.
-For almost 7 years we have been adding an average of nearly 250,000 jobs each month.
+When Obama took office America was losing more than 700,000 jobs each month from the job market.
+For almost seven years we have been adding an average of nearly 250,000 jobs each month.
 Does that sound worse to you?

 Although there is a need to add closer to 300,000 jobs each month, adding jobs is certainly better than losing jobs.
 To listen to Republicans, you would think we were still losing them.

-However, Barack Obama did not do a good job of reminding Americans what the actual job numbers were.
+However, Obama did not do a good job of reminding Americans what the actual job numbers were.
 That was a failure on his part.
-Americans have short term memories, as was evidenced by the 2010 mid-term elections in which Republicans were put back in charge of the House of Representatives.
+Americans have short-term memories, as was evidenced by the 2010 midterm elections in which Republicans were put back in charge of the House of Representatives.
 And we have seen how that has turned out: obstructionism ruled the day and the government has been in gridlock for the last seven years.

 Republicans were again allowed to shape the discussion around their own talking points while leaving out the facts of the Obama administration’s foreign policy success.